 Types of Grants

 - Short research trips for dissertation-level graduate students, and for scholars at non-research institutions, to travel to major libraries and collections or other research sites.
 If your project involves interviewing human subjects, please see specific requirements in this regard below.
-Also, please note, CIAC grant funds cannot be used to pay for human subjects.
+Also, please note, EIAC grant funds cannot be used to pay for human subjects.
 Regarding eligible research travel expenses, see below.

 - Short research trips for translators of scholarly books and articles to travel to major libraries and collections or other research sites directly related to the translation project; funding is not intended to compensate grant applicants for actual time spent translating.